zshallow/firerouter/README.md

 The `modelTargets` field is a regex you use to filter out models you've configured and assign them keys.
-For example, `openrouter` will assign the key to every model with "openrouter" in its name. ".*" assigns your key to every model (if, for example, you already only use openrouter).
+For example, `openrouter` will assign the key to every model with "openrouter" in its name. `.*` assigns your key to every model (very useful if, for example, you already only use openrouter).

 ## Randomization